CST BLOG: Lab Expectations

 Peptide Competition

 During a peptide competition assay, the antibody being validated is incubated with the immunizing peptide prior to use in a downstream application.
 In theory, antibody binding to the peptide will prevent detection of the antigenic target.
 However, peptide competition should never be considered validation in isolation, because a peptide antigen will block antibody binding to all proteins to which the antibody binds, even those that bind nonspecifically.
-It is imperative that other validation strategies as described in this handbook be used in combination with peptide competition assays.
+It is imperative that other validation strategies are used in combination with peptide competition assays.

 Throughout this series, it has been heavily stressed that no one validation strategy is better than another and that none of the approaches discussed here should ever be used in isolation.
 Each antibody-based application provides a unique set of conditions, presenting very different challenges relative to antibody specificity, sensitivity, and functionality.
 As just one example, an antibody that displays exquisite specificity by western blot may be nonspecific in an IHC assay or ineffective in a functional assay.
 This emphasizes the importance of validating every single antibody using strategies and protocols consistent with the desired application in the intended model system.